Hats-Protocol/modules-registry/README.md

         "functionName": "<the function's name in the contract (string)>", "label": "<Human readable name for the function, for display purpose (string)>", "description": "<function's descruption (string)>",
-        "primary": "<optional field, indicates that this is the role's primary fucntion, for display purpose (boolean)>" "args": [
+        "primary": "<optional field, indicates that this is the role's primary function, for display purpose (boolean)>" "args": [
           {
             "name": "<argument's human readable name, for display purpose (string)>",